 Motor vehicles There are now only two methods for calculating motor vehicle deductions 'cents per kilometre' or 'logbook' method.
-By providing the following information, we can determine which of the two is the best method for you: Details of actual expenses i.e. fuel, rego, insurance etc Details of work-related trips i.e. frequency, distance travelled, where from and to, dates etc (please note, this should not include your daily commute to and from work) Make, model and purchase price and purchase date of your car Any log books you may have kept and/or odometer readings taken during the year Other travel Include travel such as train fares, taxis, car hire, flights etc related to your work which you paid for (please note, this does not include the cost of your daily commute to and from work).
-Clothing Include details of the cost of any clothing with company logos, occupation specific clothing (e.g. nurses and chefs uniforms) and any protective clothing e.g. work boots, sun glasses, hard hats etc. Telephone & Internet Include details of any work-related use of your home phone, mobile phone and internet including any usage diaries.
+By providing the following information, we can determine which of the two is the best method for you: Details of actual expenses i.e. fuel, rego, insurance etc Details of work-related trips i.e. frequency, distance travelled, where from and to, dates etc (please note, this should not include your daily commute to and from work) • Make, model and purchase price and purchase date of your car Any logbooks you may have kept and/or odometer readings taken during the year Other travel Include travel such as train fares, taxis, car hire, flights etc related to your work which you paid for (please note, this does not include the cost of your daily commute to and from work).
+Clothing Include details of the cost of any clothing with company logos, occupation specific clothing (e.g. nurses and chefs uniforms) and any protective clothing e.g. work boots, sunglasses, hard hats etc. Telephone & Internet Include details of any work-related use of your home phone, mobile phone and internet including any usage diaries.
 Self education Include the cost of formal courses and qualifications from TAFE, university etc which are related to your work.
 Also include the cost of textbooks, stationery, computer, phone, internet and travel related to your education.
-Tools and supplies Include details of all tools, supplies and consumables you may think are relevant to your occupation which you have paid for personally.
+Tools and supplies es Include details of all tools, supplies and consumables you may think are relevant to your occupation which you have paid for personally.
 We can then decide which are deductible.
 Home office If you work from home and have a dedicated office space, you may be able to claim a proportion of your household expenses such as heating, lighting etc as well as depreciation on home office furniture & equipment including computers.
+The existing 52 cents per hour rate can be used or Actual costs method can be used.
+Please refer to the COVID-19 Section if you were required to work from home during the period 1 March 2020 to 30 June 2020.
 Donations Include all donations of \$2 or more to an approved organisation (your receipt will usually indicate whether you can claim a deduction).
 Other items Other common deductions you may wish to include are union fees, subscriptions to professional or trade associations, seminars & conferences, reference material including books, magazines and journals, income protection insurance and tax agents fees (including travel to and from your tax agent's office).